patooz/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 007 hello - no permission to the owner and the group, but gives all permissions to other users chmod 751 hello - sets the mode of the file hello to -rwxr-x-wx chmod $(stat -c "%a" olleh) hello - sets the mode of the file hello the same as olleh’s mode
+chmod 007 hello - no permission to the owner and the group, but gives all permissions to other users chmod 751 hello - sets the mode of the file hello to -rwxr-x-wx chmod $(stat -c "%a" olleh) hello - sets the mode of the file hello the same as olleh’s mode find . -type d -exec chmod ugo+x {} + - adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.